 College continues to have on-going processes, which operate throughout the financial year for identifying, evaluating and managing the principal risks and uncertainties faced by the College in undertaking its activities.
 When it is not able to address risk issues using internal resources, the College takes advice from external experts with specialist knowledge.
 Our overall approach is to embed risk management into our governance and operations.
 Policies and procedures within the College are reviewed by the relevant College Committees, chaired by the Master or a delegated member of the Governing Body.
-Financial risks are assessed by the Finance and Administration Committee and by the Audit, Risk & Remuneration Committee.
+Financial risks are assessed by the Finance Committee and by the Audit, Risk & Remuneration Committee.
 Investment risks are monitored by the Investment Committee.
+Reputational risks are overseen by the Master and assessed by Governing Body.
+Where relevant, a delegated subgroup is convened by Governing Body to consider a particular issue.

 In addition, the Bursar and department heads meet regularly to review health and safety issues.
-The newly created role of Domestic Bursar will add resource in this and other spheres.
+The recently created role of Domestic Bursar has added resource in this and other spheres.
 Training courses and other forms of career development are available, when requested or advised, to members of staff to enhance their skills in risk-related areas.
 Risk is managed through a combination of policy, reporting, review, training and contingency planning.

-We have grouped our risks under the headings of Governance; Environmental/External; Operational - Students and Welfare, Academic, Conduct and Behaviour, Security, Facilities and Projects, Compliance, Financial and Development.
-The Governing Body, who have ultimate responsibility for managing any risks faced by the College, have reviewed the processes in place for managing risk and the principal identified risks to which the College and its subsidiaries are exposed and have concluded that adequate systems are in place to manage these risks.
+We continue to group our risks under the headings of Governance; Environmental/External; Operational - Students and Welfare, Academic, Conduct and Behaviour, Security, Facilities and Projects, Compliance, Financial and Development.
+Led by the Bursar, the entire Risk Register was reviewed and refreshed in 2022, risk holders looking afresh at certain risks and identifying others.
+Some existing risks had evolved and could be merged with other.
+Control measures were better described, where relevant and the severity and likelihoods of impacts re-evaluated.

+The Governing Body, which has ultimate responsibility for managing any risks faced by the College, has reviewed the processes in place for managing risk and the principal identified risks to which the College and its subsidiaries are exposed and has concluded that adequate systems are in place to manage these risks.

-The Risk Register is reviewed and updated by the relevant College Committees throughout the year and is subject to an independent review by the Audit, Risk & Remuneration Committee prior to its sign off by the Governing Body.
+A relevant extract of the Risk Register was created and reviewed by each respective College Committee in Trinity Term, having been reviewed previously by the Audit, Risk & Remuneration Committee prior to its sign off by the Governing Body.
 Major building programmes have their own risk registers.
 We have a summary of the risks we consider to have high impact and probability, of which the following are the principal: